aarongorka/aarongorka-com/content/blog/cms-project.md

 If you've made it this far, you might remember that I earlier mentioned we'd later have problems with Parameter Store.
 To be fair, the issue was not entirely with us; we were sharing the account with numerous other applications which were also using Parameter Store.

 We were hitting service limits.
 One day, all of a sudden, applications and scripts were failing when making Parameter Store calls.
 People were screaming left and right.
 We were making that many requests to Parameter Store that we were being rate limited by it.
-Requesting a service limit increase was easy enough to get us by while developing, but in the back of my mind I couldn't help but think:
+Requesting a service limit increase was easy enough to get us by while developing, but I wanted to ensure we'd have capacity in prod.

->What happens in production when we have 1000x the number of requests?
+> What happens in production when we have 1000x the number of requests?

 I was a bit concerned but also a bit curious.
 Where were all these requests coming from?
-I fondly remembered from my time mentoring under a monitoring specialist:

->If you can't measure something, you can't improve it

 How can we measure the source of Parameter Store calls?
 One method is to us [CloudWatch Logs Insights][].

 [CloudWatch Logs Insights]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html

-CloudWatch Logs Insights is severely underrated for troubleshooting any issues related to CloudTrail, or really anything in CloudWatch Logs.
-I'm not going to say it's as capable as Elastic Stack or Splunk, but it's _good enough_, and the best log aggregation tool is the one you have your logs in.
+CloudWatch Logs Insights is really useful for troubleshooting any issues related to CloudTrail, or really anything in CloudWatch Logs.
+It's not quite as featureful as Elastic Stack or Splunk, but it's _good enough_, and the best log aggregation tool is the one you have your logs in.

 It's really simple to query on something like _number of Parameter Store API calls by role_: